 Were you or your loved one arrested for a second DWI offense in the Fort Worth area?
 Make sure that you do not go to court without legal representation.

 The Law Offices of Richard C. McConathy will be prepared to fight to possibly get your criminal charges reduced or dismissed.
-Call (817) 422-5350 or contact us online to take advantage of a free consultation.
+Call (817) 422-5350 or contact us online to take advantage of a consultation.

-You second DWI offense involves the same laws as a first, third, or any other DWI crime.
+Your second DWI offense involves the same laws as a first, third, or any other DWI crime.
 Texas Penal Code § 49.04 is the state law providing that a person commits DWI when they are intoxicated while operating a motor vehicle in a public place.

 Two definitions are provided for the term intoxicated under Texas Penal Code § 49.01(2).
 The first definition is “not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body.”